 Many people mistakenly believe that any snake seen in or near the water is this venomous “water moccasin.”
 But there are seven species of nonvenomous, semi-aquatic snakes found in Missouri.
 Harmless watersnakes vastly outnumber the much-feared cottonmouths.
 All are protected by law.

 This harmless swamp-dweller is sometimes called the “hoop snake” or the “stinging snake” based on misinformation and imaginative folklore.
 In the case of this snake, it turns out that fact is more interesting than fiction.

-One of the smallest rattlesnakes on the continent, this species has a thin tail and a tiny rattle.
+The western pygmy rattlesnake is small and colorful, with a slender tail and tiny rattle.
 The sound of the vibrating rattle is a faint buzz that is like the sound of a grasshopper.
-It's found in some Missouri counties bordering with Arkansas and in the eastern Missouri Ozarks.
+It’s found in some Missouri counties bordering with Arkansas and in the eastern Missouri Ozarks.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.

 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.

 Check out the featured picture and other images at the MDC Media Gallery